Shipping and Transporting HotShot Load Board FYI's

 But they also can’t ignore the point I raised earlier: relationships matter in transportation.

-When it comes to social media, a lot of people focus on the big numbers: Facebook has more than 500 million members, Oprah Winfrey has almost 5.5 million followers on Twitter, and so on.
+When it comes to social media, a lot of people focus on the big numbers: Facebook has more than 3 billion members, Donald Trump has almost 109 million followers on Twitter, and so on.
 But in practice, social media is not about numbers, it’s about relationships.
-Facebook is really a federation of thousands of small relationship networks that add up to 500 million people.
-And although 5.5 million people follow Oprah, she only follows 31 people!
-She doesn’t have the time or interest to read the status messages of 5,499,969 people; she’s only interested in keeping in touch with the handful of friends, colleagues, and other business professionals that she already knows and trusts.
+Facebook is really a federation of thousands of small relationship networks that add up to 3 billion people.
+And although 108 million people follow Trump, he only follows 51 people!
+He doesn’t have the time or interest to read the status messages of 108 million people; he’s only interested in keeping in touch with the handful of friends, colleagues, and other business professionals that he already knows and trusts.

 This is the same philosophy that underpins ReadyShipUSA and differentiates it from public load boards.
 The main objective is not to connect thousands of shippers, brokers, and carriers together, but to facilitate the matching of available freight with available capacity between known and trusted parties (“freight friends”), a process that for the most part still happens manually today, with shippers and brokers picking up the phone and calling their key carrier contacts.